The Victor-Victrola Page

 Robert W. Baumbach: Look for the Dog: The Victor Talking Machine Companion Published by Mulholland Press, Los Angeles, California.
 This outstanding book is the "bible" for collectors of Victor products, and includes detailed listings of each model, dates produced, prices, and a great deal of historical information.
-An excellent and well written guide for the collector or enthusiast..
+An excellent and well written guide for the collector or enthusiast.
 All my copies are worn to a frazzle from constant use.
 Highly recommended.
 Can be purchased directly from Mulholland Press, or from Amazon and other book-selling outlets.

 James N. Weber: The Talking Machine: The Advertising History of the Berliner Gramophone and Victor Talking Machine Published by Adio, Inc., Midland, Ontario, Canada.
 This is a compilation of vintage advertisements and promotional literature issued by Victor (and a few others) throughout the years, and provides an excellent cross-section of the Victor product line, as well as providing the enthusiast an opportunity to understand the mindset of Victor's management as these products were being promoted.
 Some rare machines are presented as well.

 Eric L. Reiss: The Compleat Talking Machine Published by Sonoran Publishing, Chandler, Arizona.
 Currently out of print, but copies are still available from some booksellers.
 This is a comprehensive restoration guide for all antique phonographs (not just Victor products), and should be considered "essential reading" for all collectors and enthusiasts.
 Excellent non-technical overviews of phonograph operation are provided, along with some wonderful tips for repair and restoration.
 This is a book no hobbyist should be without.
 This book is currently out-of-print, but good used copies come available frequently on Ebay and elsewhere.